-It feels good to give to those in need.
-This holiday season, consider adopting a local family who has fallen under hard times and invite employees and customers to help give them a Christmas to remember.
-Hang tags with the family members’ first names and an item from their wish list on a tree in your store.
-Instruct customers to take a tag with an item they’re willing to purchase and return with the wrapped gift.
+- It feels good to give, so spread the wealth if you’re able.
+This holiday season, consider adopting a local family who has fallen on hard times, and invite employees and customers to help give them a Christmas to remember.
+Hang tags with the family members’ first names and an item from their wish list.
+Instruct customers to take a tag with an item they’re willing to purchase, and return with the wrapped gift.
 Give everyone who participates a special thank you gift or bounceback for spreading some holiday cheer.
 Make it an experience the family will never forget by giving them a special invitation to come in on a Sunday when the store is closed to unwrap their gifts in a beautiful setting.

 With planning completed and everything in place, you truly can start off the season in a relaxed state of mind.
-Then you really can enjoy the sound of those sleigh bells ringing!
+Then you actually can enjoy the sound of those sleigh bells ringing!

 Need more holiday help?
 Contact email@example.com for holiday inspiration!